jmcollin78/versatile_thermostat/documentation/en/troubleshooting.md

 2. **Window opens and system waits**: The preset remains on Comfort, **but the setpoint temperature switches to 10°C** (frost protection).
 This state may seem inconsistent because the displayed preset does not match the applied setpoint temperature.
 3. **Preset change to Boost** (by the user or the Scheduler): The preset switches to Boost, but the setpoint temperature remains at 10°C (frost protection).
 This state may also appear inconsistent.
 4. **Window closes**: The preset remains on Boost, and the setpoint temperature changes to 21°C (Boost).
 The inconsistency disappears, and the user's preset change is correctly applied.

+## Error stabilization_threshold is an invalid option

+This error happend after an upgrade from version 8.6.0 (and below) to version 8.6.1 (or above), for users who use the self regulation feature in expert mode.
+In this mode, they was a setting `stabilization_threshold` to write in your `configuration.yaml`.
+This setting is not used anymore since many years and was removed.
+You need to remove it from your `configuration.yaml`.